 Putting it all together

-Keep in mind, employers are aware that interviews are a stressful process so do not overthink the outcome of the interview but rather what you can do to sell yourself.
+Keep in mind, that employers are aware that interviews are a stressful process so do not overthink the outcome of the interview but rather what you can do to sell yourself.
 Your competitive advantage over other applicants will be your personality and how well you’ve prepared yourself.
 Mastering the interview process takes time and practice so do not be discouraged if the first one does not go well.
 You will build your confidence and interview skills over time.